+She holds a B.A. in psychology from Williams College, a M.B.A. in marketing from Columbia University Graduate School of Business, and a M.S.J. in broadcast journalism from Columbia University Graduate School of Journalism.
 She is a founding section leader in the Poetry Forum on Compuserve.
 She served as a founding section leader of African American Resource Forum and in the Books and Writers section of the African American Culture Forum (American Visions) on Compuserve.
 She also served as a trainer, area coordinator, and group founder and leader for Amnesty International, U.S.A., in the southern tier of New York.
 She co-authored a biweekly column on social, political, and cultural issues for the Star Gazette in 1995.

 She was a finalist in the 1991 Open Voice competition, in the 1990 Barnard New Women Poets Series with her manuscript Fuel for Beginners, and in the MacDonald's Black literary competition for 1989.
 Her manuscript, The Prize is the Journey, was a finalist in the 1983 Walt Whitman contest.
 She is a founding member of the Black Writers Union and the New Renaissance Writers Guild whose alumni include Arthur Flowers, Walter Dean Myers and Terri McMillan.

 She led the Voices of Fire Reading Choir from 1987 to 1999, performing her work and that of other African American poets.
 Akua has given hundreds of readings to audiences in colleges, prisons, parks, museums, libraries and bars.
 Akua bears an exile's desire for work close to home, and a writer's yearning for a galvanizing mythos.